 They control brain activity, including movement, perception, cognition, learning, memory and emotions linked with impulse control especially aggression.
 Increased activity in these areas leads to the creation of these often undesirable impulses/feelings/thoughts etc.

 That is why sulbutiamine is purported to be an anti-aggressive drug.
-As we will see, it does have significant mood
+As we will see, it does have significant mood-enhancing capabilities.

 The way sulbutiamine works is by blocking the NMDA receptors in the brain.
 It stops the signals from getting into your brain which causes a calming effect.
 This blocking process decreases anxiety and also increases dopamine levels which we will discuss in more detail later in this article.